ChrisBrooksbank/20486D-DotNetCoreMVC-Notes-Sept2019/notesFriday.md

 [open API specification](https://swagger.io/specification/)

 Swagger.
-Can then use NSwageStudio to generate C# client from the swagger.
+Can then use NSwag to generate C# client from the swagger.
 SwashBuckle

 ```c#